radius-project/radius/docs/adr/ucp/001-aws-resource-updating.md

 ### Property Handling

 #### Create-Only Properties
-Create-only properties from the current state are added to the desired state so that when the desired state is compared to the current state, no patch is generated.
+Create-only properties from the current state are added (if not present) to the desired state so that when the desired state is compared to the current state, no patch is generated.

 #### Read-Only Properties
-Read-only properties from the current state are added to the desired state so that when the desired state is compared to the current state, no patch is generated.
+Read-only properties from the current state are added (if not present) to the desired state so that when the desired state is compared to the current state, no patch is generated.

 #### Conditional Create-Only Properties
 We will intentionally not do any validation on conditional create-only properties because the value may be valid as an update.
 If it is invalid, CloudControl will send back an error to the user and perform no updates to the resource.

+#### Write-Only Properties
+Write-only properties are never returned as part of the GetResource response.
+This means that we cannot create a diff against write-only properties.

 ## Consequences